 "What the fuck happened up there?"

-The Quiet One: Neil Armstrong, who also borders on The Stoic; to an outsider, he acts like going to the Moon is no more remarkable than driving a car.
+The Quiet One: Neil Armstrong, who also borders on The Stoic; to an outsider, he acts like going to the Moon is no more remarkable than driving a carnote Which was part of the reason why he was selected to walk on the moon first: he treated it as simply part of the job.
+Buzz Aldrin, on the other hand, had a hard time hiding the fact that he wanted the glory of being the first human to set foot on the moon.
 In one scene, he is forced to eject from a lunar landing training vehicle, coming within a second of death; upon hitting the ground, he gets up and walks away without a word, only showing mild discomfort because he bit his tongue.

 Real Person Cameo: The real Gunther Wendt, long-time pad leader and safety advocate for most of the flights during the race, appears as an anonymous flight controller in the background of a scene in "We Have Cleared the Tower," reviewing a flight plan with Deke Slayton, while his cinematic counterpart is busy closing out the spacecraft in preparation for launch.
 Wendt was also one of the series's advisors.